pipavlo82/ml-dsa-65-ethereum-verification/README.md

 - Consistency of `w` with synthetic ExpandA vs unit-basis expand
 - Interaction with FIPS-204 decode
 - Gas benchmarks for `matrixvec_w` and POC `verify()`
-- FIPS KAT “smoke” verify test on vector_001
+- FIPS KAT "smoke" verify test on `vector_001.json`

 ---